Preparing for School

 Visit our Textbook and App Purchasing page to review course requirements and purchasing options.

-Review each course for the teacher's name, the title of the item, and the ISBN of the textbook and the method of purchase (through your FACTS account or through your preferred method of payment).
+Review each course for the teacher's name, the title of the item, the ISBN of the textbook and the method of purchase (through your FACTS account or through your preferred method of payment).

 Purchase books and apps that are not billed through FACTS.